- Steps to convert HTML to PDF file in Azure Functions on Windows using CefSharp

 {

-//Initialize HTML to PDF converter.
+//Initialize the HTML to PDF converter with the Blink rendering engine.

 HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Cef);

-//Convert URL to PDF.
+//Convert URL to PDF

 PdfDocument document = htmlConverter.Convert("https://www.google.com/");

-//Save and close the PDF document.
+//Save and close the PDF document

 document.Save(ms);